hmcezar/clusttraj/docs/source/examples.rst

 Examples
 ========

 Before following the steps presented in this section, make sure to install the ``clusttraj`` package as presented in :doc:`install`.

+.. _water-example:
 Clustering of water molecules
 *****************************

 Here we perform the clustering of water molecules from a molecular dynamics simulation.
-The ``h2o_traj.xyz`` file has the molecular trajectory of 5 water molecules:
+The ``h2o_traj.xyz`` file has the configurations of 5 water molecules:

 .. code-block:: console